 It is a mindset that refuses point blank to be afraid.
 A mindset in the best British Bulldog tradition that puts myself to the hazard and refuses to back down.
 A mindset that tells me that all my instincts, my training, my knowledge and my preparation has readied me for anything that the world can throw at me.
 It is a mindset that tells me that despite any risk the world is far more amazing and wonderous than it is dangerous and that the people of every country are mostly good, and I am far more likely to encounter many of them than I am of the ones who wish to do me harm.

-If the worst does happen, you didn’t become the victim of a crime because you happened to be in any given country, you did not become a victim because of the fact you were travelling.
+If the worst does happen, you didn’t become the victim of a crime because you happened to be in any given country, you did not become a victim because of the fact you were travelling or because of your gender, or anything you did.
 You just happened to be in the wrong place at the wrong time and something horrendously shitty happened to you.
 That could be anyone, anywhere.

 It is how you deal with it and move on afterwards that counts.